 - Gingerbread cookies

 - Fresh, dried or sugared cranberries

 - Chopped Nuts

 - Orange wedges

 - In a small pot, bring water to a boil and add steel cut oats and remaining ingredients.
 Stir to combine.

 - Reduce heat and simmer, stirring occasionally, for about 15 to 20 minutes.

 - Once done, stir in milk to make creamy and loosen (or thin) the oatmeal.
-Portion and garnish (if desired) with any of the garnish ideas.
+Upon serving, garnish (if desired) with any of the garnish ideas.
 Enjoy!